PhotonVision/photonvision-docs/source/docs/hardware/selecting-hardware.rst

 * Raspberry Pi 4/5 ($55-$80)
     * This is the recommended coprocessor for teams on a budget.
 It has a less powerful CPU than the Orange Pi 5, but is still capable of running PhotonVision at a reasonable FPS.
 * Mini PCs (such as Beelink N5095)
-    * This coprcoessor will likely have similar performance to the Orange Pi 5 but has a higher performance ceiling (when using more powerful CPUs).
+    * This coprocessor will likely have similar performance to the Orange Pi 5 but has a higher performance ceiling (when using more powerful CPUs).
 Do note that this would require extra effort to wire to the robot / get set up.
 More information can be found in the set up guide `here. <https://docs.google.com/document/d/1lOSzG8iNE43cK-PgJDDzbwtf6ASyf4vbW8lQuFswxzw/edit?usp=drivesdk>`_
 * Other coprocessors can be used but may require some extra work / command line usage in order to get it working properly.

 Choosing a Camera